Paul Scott (novelist): Personal life

 In Torquay in 1941 Scott met and married his wife Penny (born Nancy Edith Avery in 1914).
-At the time she was a nurse at the Rosehill Children's Hospital.
-Later she became a novelist herself.
+At the time she was a nurse at the Rosehill Children's Hospital; she later wrote four novels as Elizabeth Avery between 1959 and 1963; she died in 2005.
 They had two daughters, Carol (born 1947) and Sally (born 1948).

 Towards the end of his life, Scott stated to his doctor that he was "eating little, sleeping less, and drinking a quart of vodka a day."
 Writer Peter Green wrote of his meeting with Scott: "In 1975, though still only in his mid-fifties, he was a dying man, and knew it.
 He was "an alcoholic wreck."
 Scott's wife Penny had supported him throughout the writing of The Raj Quartet, despite his heavy drinking and violent behaviour, but once it was complete she left him and filed for divorce.

 In 1977, while he was in Tulsa, Scott was diagnosed with colon cancer.
 He died at the Middlesex Hospital in London on 1 March 1978.